kyleburnett/error-engine/README.md

 "util" to inherit from the ErrorEngine base class.
 See below for an example, and see the `tests.js` file for more examples.

+## Use

+#### `ErrorEngine(options, dictionary, key, params)`

+- `options`: The options object
+    - `options.auto_template`: Indicate's whether or not the object should be templated using lodash's template function (optional)
+- `dictionary`: The dictionary of error messages mapping keys to values.
+- `key`: The key to use to construct the error message.
+- `params`: The parameters used when compiling an error message. (optional)

 ## Example

 ```